chimericdream/worldofpannotia.com/src/_specific_magic_armor/mithril-heavy-shield.md

   weight: ""
   description: ""
 ---
-<p id="mithril-heavy-shield">**Mithril Heavy Shield:** This heavy shield is made of mithril and thus is much lighter than a standard steel shield.
+This heavy shield is made of mithril and thus is much lighter than a standard steel shield.
 It has a 5% arcane spell failure chance and no armor check penalty.
 It weighs 5 pounds.
-No aura (nonmagical); Price 1,020 gp.
+; Price 1,020 gp.